 Data Masking

 Data masking is the process of making data accessible with modified values.
-Data masking can be done by modifying data in real-time (dynamic data masking) or by creating a mirror image of a database based on altered data (static data masking).
-Anonymization can be performed with a range of data masking techniques such as encryption, data redaction, character shuffling, value substitution, scrambling, etc.
+Automated data masking can be done by modifying data in real time (dynamic data masking) or by creating a mirror image of a database based on altered data (static data masking).
+This can be performed with a range of data-masking techniques such as encryption, data redaction, character shuffling, value substitution, scrambling, etc.

 Pseudonymization